j5onrf/dots/waybar/May17-2025-Updates/themes/Ghostbar-Expedition/Special-Workspace-Example/KewMusicPlayer/Kew-Matugen/README.md

 ## Usage

-1. Change your wallpaper as usual.
+1. Change your wallpaper as usual, triggering your `wallpaper.sh` script.
 2. A desktop notification will appear.
 3. Restart `kewmusicplayer` in your terminal:
     ```bash